hashicorp/field-workshops-terraform/docs/slides/azure/terraform-oss/index.md

 ## Terraform Basics

 ???
 **Now that you have terraform installed and working with Azure, we can do a few dry runs before building real infrastructure.
-Follow along carefully, copying and pasting the commands on each slide into your terminal as we go.**
+Follow along carefully, copying and pasting the commands on each slide into your shell as we go.**

 ---
 name: what-is-terraform-oss